craigrshenton/craigrshenton.github.io/notebooks/data_smart_project_1.md

 models.append(('NB', GaussianNB()))
 models.append(('SVM', SVC()))

-# Evaluate each model in turn
+# evaluate each model in turn
 results = []
 names = []
 for name, model in models: